Political polarization in the United States: Political violence

 Some authors have found a correlation between polarization of political discourse and the prevalence of political violence.
 For instance, Rachel Kleinfeld, an expert on the rule of law and post-conflict governance, writes that political violence is extremely calculated and, while it may appear "spontaneous," it is the culmination of years of "discrimination and social segregation."
 A 2021 analysis by Kleinfeld found that despite efforts to reduce affective polarization, there is little evidence that it correlates with political violence.

 Hyper-partisanship can foster political violence.
 As polarization and partisanship grow, some individuals may resort to violence to further a political agenda, such as the January 6 United States Capitol attack.
-At other times, the violence may be aimed at punishing political enemies, such as the attack on Paul Pelosi.Today, most political violence emanates from the far-right (in contrast to the 1960s and 1970s).
-However, one can also find examples of political violence from the political left, such as the 2017 Congressional baseball shooting aimed at Republicans, and Floyd Corkins's attack and attempted mass murder of staff at the Family Research Council in protest of their opposition to LGBTQ+ rights.
+At other times, the violence may be aimed at punishing political enemies, such as the attack on Paul Pelosi.
+Today, most political violence emanates from the far-right, in contrast to the 1960s and 1970s.
+One can also find examples of political violence from the political left, such as the 2017 Congressional baseball shooting aimed at Republicans, and Floyd Corkins's attack and attempted mass murder of staff at the Family Research Council in protest of their opposition to LGBTQ+ rights.

 American popular culture is fascinated with the prospects of political violence.
 The 2024 feature film Civil War explores the possibility of wide-scale political violence in the US today.
 The Twitter feed #secondcivilwar offers a more ambivalent, satirical perspective.
-However, there is mixed data regarding actual support for political violence among Americans today.
+There is mixed data regarding actual support for political violence among Americans today.
 In 2020, political scientists found that support for political violence had grown among both Democrats and Republicans: in 2017, only 8% of both Democrats and Republicans agreed that the use of political violence is at least "a little justified" if it advances their party's political agenda, but as of September 2020, that number jumped to 33% and 36%, respectively.

-According to the Polarization Research Lab, however, fewer than 4% of Americans support political violence as of 2024.
+In 2024, according to the Polarization Research Lab, fewer than 4% of Americans support political violence.
 In any case, the current polarized climate may create conditions that lead to more support for political violence within the country, unless there is meaningful reform.